-Here at ReferralMD and Agency Other, we are dedicated to helping health care providers throughout the nation better manage their practices and businesses.
+Here at ReferralMD, we are dedicated to helping health care providers throughout the nation to better manage their practices and businesses.

 This ultimate guide is meant to help small care health providers and community group practices drive patient volume to their businesses by utilizing the online medium.